Oxford Studies on the Roman Economy

 Oxford Studies on the Roman Economy, Oxford University Press.
-Expected: December 2013.
+2013.

 The use of stone in vast quantities is a ubiquitous and defining feature of the material culture of the Roman world.
 In this volume, Russell provides a new and wide-ranging examination of the production, distribution, and use of carved stone objects throughout the Roman world, including how enormous quantities of high-quality white and polychrome marbles were moved all around the Mediterranean to meet the demand for exotic material.